-Not surprisingly I encountered Brighid fairly early on my Pagan journey.
+Not surprisingly I encountered Brigid fairly early on my Pagan journey.
 Pagan books from popular presses in the 1990’s were full of Celtic imagery, gods, goddesses, mythology, and lore.
-Not finding Brighid in that milieu would have been damn near impossible.
+Not finding Brigid in that milieu would have been damn near impossible.
 She was written about as a Celtic-Isis, a near universal deity who was the goddess of just about everything.
 According to those books she was a goddess of fire, the forge, fertility, healing, the arts, poetry, divination, animals, inspiration, agriculture, witchcraft (!), love, learning, sacred prostitutes, and martial arts.
 (1) About the only thing missing or not inferred on that list is death.

-Beyond the universal lists of things associated with Brighid was the fact that she was later transformed into a Christian Saint.
+Beyond the universal lists of things associated with Brigid was the fact that she was later transformed into a Christian Saint.
 When first encountering Paganism those types of revelations were absolutely stunning.
 Since I wasn’t a neophyte-Pagan recovering from a bad experience with Christianity I gravitated towards those moments when the Pagan and Christian inter-mingled.
 I loved the idea of someone praying to Saint Brigid not realizing it was secretly one of our goddesses!
-Such is Her power that the usurpers were unable to take Brighid from the folk!
+Such is Her power that the usurpers were unable to take Brigid from the folk!

 While that idea has most certainly been overly romanticized, it’s still essentially true.
-The origins of Saint Brigid the Irish Saint most certainly mingle with that of the Celtic Goddess Brighid.
+The origins of Saint Brigid the Irish Saint most certainly mingle with that of the Celtic Goddess Brihid.
 (2) There are no contemporary or near contemporary surviving records of the Irish Saint, and the legends surrounding her range from her being a contemporary of Jesus, to a nun in dying in the year 524 CE.
 A medieval list of Irish Saints actually lists 25 different Brigits/Bríds, all or none of whom may have been historical personages (though it’s more likely the latter).
 (3) It’s certainly possible that a real Brigid existed and was a Catholic nun in Ireland, but the myth and cult that grew up around the name has at least some of its origins in Celtic paganism.

-While it’s easy to link Brighid with Brigid, we know very little about the goddess herself.
+While it’s easy to link the deity with saint, we know very little about the goddess herself.
 Though she’s generally written about as a near universal-Celtic deity, there’s a great deal of debate over whether or not that was actually the case.
 Some scholars argue that she was a local, tutelary deity generally limited to Kildare Ireland, whose reach grew when the goddess was transformed into a Saint.
-There could have also been several different goddesses named Brighid (and its variations) who were mistaken for the same deity by later chroniclers.
+There could have also been several different goddesses named Brigid (and its variations) who were mistaken for the same deity by later chroniclers.
 (This would be like all the different Michelles in my county being mistaken for one Michelle.)
 The most well known goddess of Ireland has also been linked to the Romano-British Brigantia.
 (4) All of these different theories may be correct, it’s also possible that none of them are.
 Personally I think there were many different Brigids who most likely arose from a common ancestor, but that’s just a personal theory.

 Even if her origins are lost, and her reach perhaps over-stated, there are still some things that can be said with certainty about the goddess.
 She was a goddess of prophesy, learning, metal working, and healing.
 Ronald Hutton calls her “the most pleasant Irish deity.”
 (5) Once one gets beyond those attributes the picture becomes a bit more fuzzy; Goddess and Saint often blend together in ways that make separating them impossible.

-Brighid is often labeled a Triple Goddess, a term popularized by the English writer Robert Graves in his seminal work The White Goddess and used by him to describe Ireland’s most pleasant deity.
+Brigid is often labeled a Triple Goddess, a term popularized by the English writer Robert Graves in his seminal work The White Goddess and used by him to describe Ireland’s most pleasant deity.
 When Modern Pagans use the term “Triple Goddess” it generally refers to a goddess who is (and can be worshipped as) Maiden, Mother, and Crone.
-This doesn’t really work for Brigit, as her myth is not one of being a Spring Maiden and a Winter Crone.
-Brighid was sometimes revered in triplicate, but as three sisters all bearing the same name.
-There was Brighid patroness of prophecy and learning, along with two sisters who shared her name, one a goddess of healing and the other a goddess of metal-work.
+This doesn’t really work for Brigid, as her myth is not one of being a Spring Maiden and a Winter Crone.
+Brigid was sometimes revered in triplicate, but as three sisters all bearing the same name.
+There was Brigid patroness of prophecy and learning, along with two sisters who shared her name, one a goddess of healing and the other a goddess of metal-work.
 (7) It’s possible that she was worshipped as a trio of sisters, it’s also possible that depicting her in three parts served as a way to illustrate the three talents over which she claimed dominion.

-In Modern Paganism the goddess Brighid is often associated with Imbolc, but there’s no way of knowing how ancient that pairing truly is.
-Certainly Saint Brigit has long been associated with the date, making it likely that the goddess was as well, but the historical record is sadly silent on the issue.
-In the case of Saint Brigit her association with the holiday arose due to a number of factors.
-Unlike her goddess predecessor, Saint Brigit was generally seen as a friend to animals and a giver of grain.
+In Modern Paganism the goddess Brigid is often associated with Imbolc, but there’s no way of knowing how ancient that pairing truly is.
+Certainly Saint Brigid has long been associated with the date, making it likely that the goddess was as well, but the historical record is sadly silent on the issue.
+In the case of Saint Brigid her association with the holiday arose due to a number of factors.
+Unlike her goddess predecessor, Saint Brigid was generally seen as a friend to animals and a giver of grain.
 Add this to the legend of her role as Jesus’s wet-nurse and it’s no surprise that she was honored in early February.
 The latter half of the word Imbolc has something to do with milk, and by the year 900 it was being erroneously translated as “sheep’s milk.”
 (8) If your Saint is a wet-nurse and a friend of domesticated animals where better to place her feast day on the Wheel of the year?

 Writing these pieces that seem to diminish a particular goddess or god often make me feel like a bearer of bad news.
-Personally I would much prefer Brighid to have been an unquestionable pan-Celtic European goddess of the highest order, but history paints a picture with more questions than answers.
-One thing I do know for certain is that as a goddess Brighid is a survivor, and one of the most continually worshipped and celebrated deities in all of ancient European paganism(s).
+Personally I would much prefer Brigid to have been an unquestionable pan-Celtic European goddess of the highest order, but history paints a picture with more questions than answers.
+One thing I do know for certain is that as a goddess Brigid is a survivor, and one of the most continually worshipped and celebrated deities in all of ancient European paganism(s).
 When the conquerors and convertors came to her lands she didn’t give up the fight or go underground, she simply changed her clothing and reappeared ready to serve those who needed her.
-Hail Brighid (and her sisters too) unconquerable goddess!
+Hail Brigid (and her sisters too) unconquerable goddess!